 The GPi is an all-in-one unit that emulates retro video games on the tiny $10 Raspberry Pi Zero computer using the free RetroPie software library.

-The GPi features many of the features of the original Game Boy -- including an internal speaker, DC barrel power jack, screen contrast wheel, volume wheel, headphone jack, and power switch.
+The GPi features many of the features of the original Game Boy -- including an internal speaker, DC barrel power jack, screen brightness wheel, volume wheel, headphone jack, and power switch.
 It also adds a few -- like easy external SD card access.

 The unit features a DC barrel to USB cable that will power the unit without batteries.
 You can connect this to any 5V power source -- such as your computer's USB port, an AC adapter, or even a portable power bank.